-Departmental funding is available for most first and second year students and a few individuals in later years.
-This support includes a stipend and tuition.
-In support of a department stipend, the STAT department asks students to perform some service - usually as a TA or grader.
+Departmental funding is available for most first and second year students and a few individuals in later years if they cannot identify research funding.
+Departmental support includes a stipend and tuition.
+In support of a department stipend, students are asked to perform some service - usually as a TA or grader.
 Your offer letter will indicate how many semesters of TA work you can expect.
-At the beginning of each semester, the department chair assigns most first-year students and some more advanced students as TAs or graders to various courses.
-Grading is an important responsibility and is not to be taken lightly.
+At the beginning of each semester, the department chair assigns most first-year students and some more advanced students as TAs or graders to various undergraduate or graduate courses.
+Being a TA carries important responsibilities, often including oversight of graders and/or labbies.
+Grading is also an important responsibility.
 Grading is not only a service, but also an important learning experience for graduate students.
 Failure to perform TA or grading duties adequately may jeopardize future support.
-If for some reason a student feels unable to TA or grade in the assigned course, he or she should inform the department chair so that adjustments or changes might be made.
+If for some reason a student feels unable to perform their responsibilities in an assigned course, he or she should inform the instructor or department chair so that adjustments or changes might be made as soon as possible.

 Since some evidence of teaching competence is a prerequisite for entry-level academic positions, STAT graduate students who wish to eventually become professors should take advantage of teaching opportunities to enhance their resumes in this important way.
-Each year, some graduate students serve as classroom instructors for introductory courses.
+To this end, advanced graduate students interested in academic careers are encouraged to inquire about being a classroom instructor.
+Introductory courses are a great entryway to being an independent instructor, such as STAT 280, 305, 310, 315...
 Graduate instructors must participate in the teaching workshop organized by George R. Brown School of Engineering around the beginning of every fall semester.

 The National Science Foundation, other government agencies, and foundations offer scholarships, fellowships, and other funding opportunities for graduate students.
-Some of these opportunities are on the George R. Brown School of Engineering web-page http://engr.rice.edu (Academics/Graduate/Fellowships & Opportunities).
+Some Rice based awards are on the George R. Brown School of Engineering web-page http://engr.rice.edu (Academics/Graduate/Student Awards & Scholarships).
 Graduate students are strongly encouraged to seek out these opportunities.
 The application process is a valuable learning experience.
 Being awarded one of these prestigious fellowships is a great enhancement to the student's resume, and many of these fellowships carry a higher stipend level than that offered by the STAT department.
 Faculty members, especially interim mentor and advisors, will provide guidance and help in the selection of appropriate opportunities and in the application process.
-Additionally, the Office of ProposalDevelopment is available to assist with proposal applications.
+Additionally, the Office of Proposal Development is available to assist with proposal applications.